-East Renfrewshire Council has created an integrated corporate ownership model for the management of Council assets.
+East Renfrewshire Council has implemented a Corporate Landlord ownership model for the management of Council assets.
 This model ensures that all service's needs, as well as those of local residents are considered when strategic decisions are being made.

-The figure below details the principal governance structure within East Renfrewshire Council for asset management.
+The figure below from the CAMP details the principal governance structure within East Renfrewshire Council for asset management.